tikv/rfcs/text/0118-pd-maintenance-endpoints.md

 ### **Error Handling**

-1. If a task appears to be stuck (e.g., due to operator crash), the current lock can be queried using `GET`.
+1. If a task appears to be stuck (e.g., due to Kubernetes operator crash), the current lock can be queried using `GET`.
-2. The operator can then decide to override the lock via `DELETE` (based on policy).
+2. The Kubernetes operator can then decide to override the lock via `DELETE` (based on policy).

 ---